Sanctuary of Almost

 It’s gotten better over time.
-Maybe now the higher powers deserve some credit.
-Not sure I’m ready to give it to them though — after all, I’m the one who slogged through that never-ending shitstorm of a life.
-But lately, the victories feel a little more genuine.
-Even if they’re still buried neck-deep in depression.
+Maybe the higher powers deserve some credit now.
+Not sure I’m ready to give it to them though.
+After all, I’m the one who slogged through that never-ending shitstorm of a life.

 Ah, that word again.